VJAI/Waiter/README.md

 If you are not using any build tool like grunt or gulp then you've to do this manually.

-4) Copy everything from *waiter.js* and drop it inline with &lt;script&gt; element and it should be the first child of the &lt;body&gt;.
+4) Copy everything from *waiter.min.js* from *dist*  and drop it inline with &lt;script&gt; element and it should be the first child of the &lt;body&gt;.

 ```html
 <body>